RayshenOmega/DiscordChatExporterPlus/Readme.md

 This application comes in two flavors: graphical user interface (**GUI**) and command-line interface (**CLI**).
 Supported operating systems are Windows 7 or higher, macOS 10.13 (High Sierra) or higher, and Linux.

+## Installation

+To install this fork, download the [latest release](https://github.com/nulldg/DiscordChatExporterPlus/releases/latest) and extract the zip into an empty directory.

+If you already have a copy of DiscordChatExporter and wish to switch to this fork, you can simply overwrite the existing files.
+Your settings will be preserved.

 > **Warning**:
 > To run **DiscordChatExporterPlus** on macOS and Linux, you need to make sure that **.NET 7.0 Runtime** is installed.